Regulatory

 - Open market.
 Refiners: TotalEnergies Antwerp, ExxonMobil Antwerp.
 ARA pricing reference.

-- Does OilFlow screen listings against Belgium regulations?
+- Does OilFlow screen counterparties against Belgium regulations?